luxeredias/OpenTargets_drug_repositioning/README.md

 # OpenTargets_drug_repositioning
-The scripts in this repository perform the following tasks necessary for drug repositioning using Open Targets:
+The scripts in this repository perform the following tasks necessary for the drug repositioning steps using Open Targets in the manuscript "Drug repositioning for psychiatric and neurological disorders through a network medicine approach":

 01 - search Open Targets for every gene associated to a list of diseases (here: PNDs - Psychiatric and Neurological Disorders);